Organic Guinean Shea Butter

 Precautions

 Do not swallow.
 Keep out of reach of children.
-In case of contact with eyes, rinse with plenty of clean water.
+In case of contact with eyes, rinse thoroughly with clean water.

 'Shea butter extraction technologies: Current status and future perspective', Afr.
 J. Biochem.
 Res.
 13, 9–22 (2019).